xpack/web-jekyll/pages/intro.md

 installing different versions of the same package in different folders, and managing dependencies.

-## Why bothering to manage versions when auto-configure can sort out the differences?
+## Why bother to manage versions when auto-configure can sort out the differences?

 The traditional way of dealing with different versions and variations between systems is to add a complex auto-configure mechanism that is able to detect